cactus-actuarial/cactus-actuarial.github.io/tools.md

 **MPF visualizer** helps to understand the data within Model Point Files.
 It is built in R Shiny.
 It can be used for the files used within Prophet (i.e. files with "rpt" extension).

-It allows to quickly visualize the distributions of variables within MPFs and provide basic statistics.
+It allows to quickly visualize the distributions of variables within MPFs and see statistics.